Restaurant Listings

 european

-Situated in Deer Valley Resort’s Empire Canyon Lodge, Fireside Dining offers guests an unsurpassed, European-style winter dining experience.
-Featuring four main courses served from the lodge’s stone fireplaces, menu items vary weekly but typically include gooey raclette, fireplace-roasted leg of lamb, savory and sweet fondues, veal and mushroom stew, charcuterie, and more, including a full bar.
+Located in Deer Valley Resort’s Empire Canyon Lodge, Fireside Dining delivers a unique all-you-can-eat winter dining experience inspired by European traditions.
+Guests enjoy four main courses, each prepared and served from the lodge’s iconic stone fireplaces.
+The menu, which changes weekly, typically features gooey raclette cheese, fireplace-roasted leg of lamb, savory and sweet fondues, veal and mushroom stew, an assortment of charcuterie, and additional offerings.
+There is also a full bar.
 9200 Marsac Ave, 435-645-6632, deervalley.com/dining $$$$ D K P R

 THE GLITRETIND